CLI Reference

 tensorify export

-Export a workflow as a self-contained Docker-ready bundle.
+Export a workflow as Python source code.

 tensorify export <workflowId> [options]